 After your workshop, you will be able to sign up for an audition time for the following week (the second week of school)!!
 At the audition, please bring in a typed resume that focuses on any singing, acting and/or dancing background that you might have.
 Focus on experiences that will benefit your career on stage.
 Also, please bring a photo of you so that we can see your face.
 It does not need to be a professional head shot picture, just one that shows your face.
 A school picture will do.
 But it needs to represents you, so make it be your best.

 We will ask you to do a 1 minute acting monologue.
 Since this is a comedy, your monologue should be similar.
 We will help you find one if you can’t find one on the internet this summer.

-Mrs. Gleason is a professional and will follow you at the piano.
-Don’t worry about following her.
+Our accompanist is a professional and will follow you at the piano.
+Don’t worry about following them.

 Next, SING.
 We want to see some acting as you sing it to us.
 Remember that in a show like this, the words ARE THE DIALOGUE that tells the story.

 If you are interested in possibly a larger role or one that includes a vocal solo, you should also have at least ONE additional song to sing for us.
 As a 9th grader, this is not necessary at all.
 But, if you are interested in pushing yourself more, you may choose your own song from another Broadway show.
 Like in the real world of auditioning, please pick the BEST 16 measures of the song, and sing those for us!
 We will not have time for you to sing the entire song for us.